 - (2) Destination or end use scope of the advanced computing FDP rule.
-A foreign-produced item meets the destination scope of this paragraph (h)(2) if there is "knowledge" that the foreign-produced item is: - (i) Destined to a destination specified in Country Groups D:1, D:4, or D:5, excluding any destination also specified in Country Groups A:5 or A:6, or will be incorporated into any "part," "component," "computer," or "equipment" not designated EAR99 that is destined to a destination specified in Country Groups D:1, D:4, or D:5, excluding any destination also specified in Country Groups A:5 or A:6, or worldwide to an entity headquartered in, or whose ultimate parent company is headquartered in, either Macau or a destination specified in Country Group D:5; or - (ii) "Technology" "developed" by an entity headquartered in, or whose ultimate parent company is headquartered in, either Macau or a destination specified in Country Group D:5, for the "production" of a mask or an integrated circuit wafer or die.
+A foreign-produced item meets the destination scope of this paragraph (h)(2) if there is "knowledge" that the foreign-produced item is: - (i) Destined to any location worldwide or will be incorporated into any "part," "component," "computer," or "equipment" not designated EAR99 destined to any location worldwide; or - (ii) "Technology" "developed" by an entity headquartered in, or whose ultimate parent company is headquartered in, either Macau or a destination specified in Country Group D:5, for the "production" of a mask or an integrated circuit wafer or die.

-Note to paragraph (h)(2): These end-use requirements under paragraph (h) apply when any entity headquartered in, or whose ultimate parent company is headquartered in, either Macau or destination specified in Country Group D:5, is a party to any transaction involving the foreign-produced item, e.g., as a "purchaser," "intermediate consignee," "ultimate consignee," or "end-user."
+Note to 6 paragraph (h)(2)(ii): These end-use requirements under paragraph (h) apply when any entity headquartered in, or whose ultimate parent company is headquartered in, either Macau or a destination specified in Country Group D:5, is a party to any transaction involving the foreign-produced item, e.g., as a "purchaser," "intermediate consignee," "ultimate consignee," or "end-user."